-Ménière disease is an idiopathic condition affecting the inner ear.
-For unknown reasons, the resorption of endolymphatic fluid is impaired, resulting in its accumulation within the membranous labyrinth (endolymphatic hydrops).
-The disease usually presents with a triad of symptoms consisting of vertigo, hearing loss, and tinnitus.
-These episodes often last from minutes to hours and decrease in frequency as patients age.
-Hearing loss, on the other hand, tends to worsen with every episode.
-Diagnostic tests show low-frequency hearing loss, typically with a horizontal nystagmus.
-Acute episodes are treated with bed rest and vestibular suppressants, while long-term therapy focuses on lifestyle changes such as adopting a low-sodium diet and reducing alcohol consumption and stress.
-In those who do not respond to these measures, interventional and/or surgical treatment may be necessary to shut down the vestibular organ.
+Ménière disease is an idiopathic condition affecting the inner ear, in which impaired resorption of endolymphatic fluid causes it to accumulate in the membranous labyrinth (endolymphatic hydrops).
+The disease usually manifests episodically with a triad of symptoms: vertigo, hearing loss, and tinnitus.
+Episodes may last from minutes to hours and decrease in frequency as patients age.
+Hearing loss tends to worsen with every episode.
+Diagnostic tests show low-frequency hearing loss, typically with horizontal nystagmus.
+Acute episodes are treated with bed rest and vestibular suppressants, while long-term prevention therapy focuses on lifestyle changes such as adopting a low-sodium diet and reducing both alcohol consumption and stress.
+For patients who do not respond to these measures, interventional and/or surgical treatment may be necessary to shut down the vestibular organ.

 - Endolymph hydrops: accumulation of fluid in the endolymphatic sac.

-- Compression theory: Impaired endolymph resorption leads to compression of the semicircular canal, which is crucial for balance and hearing.
+- Compression theory: impaired endolymph resorption → compression of the semicircular canals → symptom onset

 - Ménière triad